 The MFA Publishing Scholarship is an opportunity for graduate MFA students to work on a collaborative venture between Converse’s MFA program and Clemson University Press.
 The scholarship provides the opportunity for MFA students to participate in the marketing, management, and manuscript review of a national poetry prize conducted through the Clemson-Converse Literature series.
 Students receive a scholarship in the range of $250 to $500 for work conducted for the national contest.
 Second-year and graduating residency semester students in the Converse MFA program are eligible to participate.

 Work scholarship (available for first or second-year MFA students)

 A limited number of partial work scholarships are available for qualified first and second-year MFA students (dependent on annual budget approval).
 Students receiving these scholarships may perform office duties or residence hall duties during residency sessions.
 Approved work scholarships are open to applications from all MFA students.
 When available, scholarships range in amounts from $500-$750.

 In addition, MFA students living in the Spartanburg/Greenville area may apply for an annual assistantship working in the Converse Writing Center.
 The Writing Center position is open to student applicants from all Converse graduate programs, and provides a tuition waiver for up to 4 credit hours.

 Contact the MFA director for additional information about scholarships and assistantships.

 Many students choose student loan funds to assist with their educational costs in the MFA program.
 You do not have to demonstrate “financial need” to secure a Federal Stafford Loan, but you must complete the Free Application for Federal Student Aid (FAFSA).

 The FAFSA opens for applications on October 1.
-For more information on how to apply for subsidized and non-subsidized student loans, contact the Office of Financial Planning.
+For more information on how to apply for subsidized and non-subsidized student loans, contact the Student Financial Aid Office.